Full-Stack Developer

 Usually the resume is what a recruiter weighs first, so the cover letter is not what carries you through the opening cut.
 Where it earns its keep is later: hiring managers and panels read it ahead of interviews and offers, and a crisp letter can be the tie-breaker between two close candidates.
 So write one, keep it short, and let it work in the second half of the process.

-Yes.
+Free, all of it.
 No signup, no email wall, no watermark.
-Edit the side panel, the letter updates as you type, then save it as a PDF.
+Edit the fields in the side panel, the letter reflows as you type, then export it to PDF.

 Pull them straight from the job posting.
 For a full-stack role they tend to repeat: end-to-end feature delivery, API and database design, a front-end framework like React, plus testing and working across product and design.
 Take the three the posting pushes hardest and answer those.

 Numbers and specifics.
 Name the stack, name what you shipped, and attach a result: cut checkout from six steps to three, held p95 API latency under 150ms at ten times the load, pushed test coverage to 85 percent.
-One concrete win beats a paragraph of adjectives, and the generator gives you slots for exactly that.
+A single concrete win beats a paragraph of adjectives, and the generator has slots built for precisely that.

 Absolutely.
 Flip on Edit above the letter and click any sentence to reword it in your own voice.
 The side-panel fields still drive their own parts of the letter; the rest is yours to reshape however you like.